No-Go Theorem on Fault Tolerant Gadgets for Multiple Logical Qubits: Proof of the Central Theorems

-The important thing to note is that in the standard form, the logical Z operators are completely made up of physical Z terms. \\ \\ Now let us consider a permutation of physical qubits $U$.
-Since $\overline{Z}_i \:\forall\: i$ is completely made up of physical Z terms, $U\overline{Z_i}U^\dag$ must also be completely made up of physical Z terms.
-As a result $[\overline{Z_i}, U\overline{Z_i}U^\dag] = 0 \: \forall\: i$. \\ \\ \textbf{Corollary.} There exists no stabilizer code that admits the full Clifford group on the logical qubits using qubit permutations.
+\textbf{Corollary.} There exists no stabilizer code that admits the full Clifford group on the logical qubits using qubit permutations.
 This is true even for codes with a single logical qubit whereas for code automorphisms the result only holds for codes with multiple logical qubits.

-An interesting construction of codes was shown in \cite{koh2026entangling}, which have logical entangling gates implemented using permutations of physical qubits. \\ \\ Hence, according to Lemma 7 the existence of a qubit permutation which implements the desired logical gate is not possible, so we arrive at a contradiction.
+Hence, according to Lemma 7 all permutation gadgets preserve a maximal abelian subgroup ($\{\overline{Z_i}\}$ given one particular choice of logical operators).
+Since the BELL gate can never preserve a maximal abelian subgroup, permutation gadgets can never implement the logical BELL gate.
 Following the train of thought backwards, we prove that no stabilizer code can have a code automorphism which implements the logical Bell gate, therefore the full logical Clifford group on multiple qubits.
-Hence, proved
+Hence, proved.